DC20-dev/dc20-dev.github.io/index.md

 # About Me

-I’m a game programmer passionate about creating immersive experiences.
+Hi, I'm a game programmer who loves turning ideas into fun, interactive experiences.
-I love diving into every aspect of game development, from coding to gameplay mechanics, and constantly experimenting with new ideas to bring games to life.
+I enjoy diving into the details of gameplay, AI, and mechanics to make games that feel great to play.
+Problem-solving and learning new tech are what keep me excited, and I’m always up for a challenge.
+Whether it’s working solo or collaborating with a team, my goal is to create games that people can get lost in and enjoy.

-# Projects {% if site.projects.size > 6 + 1 %} <a class="icon-link" href="./projects/Projects.html"><iconify-icon icon="iconamoon:arrow-right-6-circle-fill"></iconify-icon></a> {% endif %}
+# Projects {% if site.projects.size > 7 %} <a class="icon-link" href="./projects/Projects.html"><iconify-icon icon="iconamoon:arrow-right-6-circle-fill"></iconify-icon></a> {% endif %}

 <div class="card-container">
 {% for project in site.projects limit:6 %}